DoSomething/gambit/.github/README.md

 * Run `npm test:full` to lint code and run automated tests.
 * Pull Requests are expected to contain reasonable test coverage.

-Note: Versions exist from when we used [Wunderflow](http://wunderflow.wunder.io/) for branching.
-We now adhere to a [Github flow](https://guides.github.com/introduction/flow/), keeping consistent with workflow for other current DoSomething repositories.
+Note: [Git tags](https://github.com/DoSomething/gambit/tags) exist from when we used [Wunderflow](http://wunderflow.wunder.io/) for branching.
+We now adhere to a [Github flow](https://guides.github.com/introduction/flow/), keeping consistent with workflow for other current DoSomething repositories, and no longer create tags for each deployment.

 ### Troubleshooting